How SSL Works in smoxy

 sub.sub.yourdomain.com) - these need additional SANs

-When you add a hostname like shop.yourdomain.com to a site, smoxy checks if the existing wildcard certificate already covers it.
+When you add a hostname like shop.yourdomain.com to a smoxy Zone (the delivery and security configuration for a hostname - distinct from a DNS zone), smoxy checks if the existing wildcard certificate already covers it.
 If yes, no additional certificate work is needed.

 Downloading Certificates